antoniolch/KickstarterProjectDetails/index.md

 ---

 # The Project
 This project has been made during my study period abroad and concerning the rules of making a good visualisation.
-It is divided into three section, all of them regard a simple analysis that comes up whating a visualisation made over a Kickstart dataset.
+It is divided into three section, all of them regard a simple analysis that comes up whatching a visualisation made over a Kickstart dataset.

 More secifically, the dataset that could be taken [here](https://www.kaggle.com/kemical/kickstarter-projects#ks-projects-201801.csv) contains information and details about the Kickstarter Projects  undertaken from 2009 to 2017.
-It is very detailed and constains information about  the money goal and those pledged, the dates of start and deadllines as well.
+It is very detailed and contains information about  the money goal and those pledged, the dates of start and deadllines as well.

 All the visualisations have been made using the [VegaLite](https://vega.github.io/vega-lite/) framework.